ECP-VeloC/VELOC/docs/api.rst

 | This document is a draft version and is subject to changes.

-| This document is intended for users who wish to use the VELOC software
+| This document is intended for application developers that need to
-  for checkpoint restart.
-The document discusses the VELOC API.
+integrate VeloC into their application code.
+It focuses on the API that VeloC exposes for this purpose.

 .. _ch:veloc_client_api: